COVID-19 Alert: If you have symptoms or meet risk criteria of

 What referral do I need?

-Other GP referrals used are Enhanced Care Plan or Chronic Disease Management Plan.
+Other GP referrals used include Enhanced Care Plan or Chronic Disease Management Plan.

 Children with a diagnosis may be entitled to Better Start or Helping Children With Autism Therapy plans, which are written by your paediatrician.